PhilipQuirke/SkyCombAnalystHelp/Model.md

 ![FixAltitudeM](./Static/FixAltitudeM.png?raw=true "Fix Altitude Example")

-The altitude correction algorithm code is in ModelCombLeg.cs, and the results of the algorthim are stored in the "CombLeg" tab of the DataStore.
+The altitude correction algorithm code is in ProcessCombLeg.cs, and the results of the algorthim are stored in the "CombLeg" tab of the DataStore.

 # Source Code
-The source code folder ModelSpace contains the implementation of these models.
+The source code folders ProcessModel and ProcessLogic contain the implementation of these models.

 # Drone Specifics